CompassionCH/bank-statement-import/account_statement_import_camt54/README.rst

 on position 13 with a 6 digit long reference. n is optional and it's default value is 6.

+To import a camt054 QRR file in a separate journal linked to the QRR bank account, create the config parameter key ntryref_as_journal (it can hold any value that evaluates to true).

 **Table of contents**

 .. contents::